Learning College Manual

 Drug and Alcohol Policy

+Isothermal Community College campuses have been designated as "Drug Free" and only under approved circumstances is the consumption of alcohol permitted.
 The possession and/or use of any non-prescribed controlled substance, as defined in Chapter 90 of the General Statues of North Carolina and federal laws, is not permitted on the campuses of Isothermal Community College.
 The consumption of alcohol or the possession of an open container which contains alcoholic beverages is prohibited on the campuses of Isothermal Community College.
 Exceptions shall be made for the use of alcohol in instructional situations, e.g. cooking classes, laboratory experiments, or in conjunction with events at The Foundation Performing Arts and Conference Center meeting the requirements of the NC State ABC Codes and of the nonexclusive catering services agreement.
 Appropriate disciplinary sanctions will be determined by the College on a case by case basis and may include expulsion and referral for prosecution.
-The specifics of this policy are as follows:
+See student code of conduct for expectations and due process procedures.
+(Student Handbook, Appendix A) The specifics of this policy are as follows:

 Isothermal Community College does not differentiate between drug users, drug pushers, or sellers.
 Any student or guest who unlawfully possesses, uses, sells, gives, or manufactures a controlled substance while on College premises, or as part of any activity initiated by the College, will be subject to disciplinary action up to and including expulsion and prosecution.